 The Koss Porta Pro have excellent imaging performance.
 Weighted group delay is at 0.26, which is very low.
-Also, the GD graph also shows that the entire group delay response is below the audibility threshold.
+Also, the GD graph shows that the entire group delay response is below the audibility threshold.
 This results in a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were exceptionally well-matched in frequency, amplitude, and phase response, which results in an accurate placement and localization of objects (voices, instruments, video game effects) in the stereo field.

 The Koss Porta Pro have poor isolation.
 Since they have an open-back, this is expected and part of their design.
 Therefore, they don't provide any isolation in the bass and mid ranges and provide only about 6dB of isolation in the treble range, which is barely noticeable.

-The isolation performance of the Koss Porta Pro is sub-par.
-This is expected and part of their design, since they are open-back headphones.
-The significant portion of their leakage is spread between 1KHz and 16KHz, which is a broad range.
+The Koss Porta Pro's isolation performance is sub-par.
+This is expected and part of their design, since they're open-back.
+A significant portion of their leakage is spread between 1kHz and 16kHz, which is a broad range.
 This indicates a leakage that is quite bright sounding.
 The overall level of their leakage is also rather loud.
 With the music at 100dB SPL, the leakage at 1 foot away averages at 48dB SPL and peaks at 68dB SPL, which is noticeably louder than the noise floor of an average office.

 The Koss Porta Pro have a mediocre microphone.
 In quiet environments, speech recorded or transmitted with this mic sound noticeably thin and rather lacking in detail.
-However, it will have a decent amount of air and openness to it and will be decently intelligible.
-In noisy situations, they do an average job separating speech from background noise, but will struggle to do so in louder environments like a very busy street.
+However, it will have a decent amount of air and openness to it and will be decently understandable.
+In noisy situations, they do an average job separating speech from background noise but will struggle to do so in louder environments like a very busy street.

-The in-line microphone of the Koss Porta Pro has a sub-par recording quality.
+The in-line microphone has a sub-par recording quality.
 The LFE (low-frequency extension) of 494Hz indicates a recorded/transmitted speech that sounds noticeably thin.
-The HFE (high-frequency extension) of 10KHz results in a speech that has a decent amount of air and openness to it.
-However, the 20dB dip around 6KHz negatively affects the detail and brightness of speech.
-It'll still be decently intelligible though, since speech comprehensibility is mostly dependent on the 500Hz-4Khz range.
+The HFE (high-frequency extension) of 10kHz results in a speech that has a decent amount of air and openness to it.
+However, the 20dB dip around 6kHz negatively affects the detail and brightness of speech.
+It'll still be decently understandable, though, since speech comprehensibility is mostly dependent on the 500Hz-4kHz range.